Building Gatsby with GitHub Pages and Actions

 This answer also explained why my

-custom domain kept resetting and provided a simple fix that I could add to the npm build
+custom domain kept resetting and provided a simple fix that I could add to the npm build script.

 Although I’ve only just started using GitHub Actions, I’m pleasantly surprised by how easy it makes setting up a simple cloud CI environment with almost no configuration.
 Its email notifications sent to your GitHub account email are also a nice way to receive updates about your build status.